Tree Diseases & Pests

 How prevalent is the cottony ash psyllid in Saskatoon?

-The first outbreak of CAP in Saskatoon was in 2006, which was followed by a crash in the population.
+Saskatoon is currently experiencing a CAP outbreak.
 In 2016, large numbers of CAP were discovered in trees planted within concrete cut-outs in our central business districts and the surrounding neighbourhoods.
-A city-wide canopy inspection conducted in 2017 found that most susceptible trees have some level of infestation.
-In addition to the central business district, the neighbourhoods that have been most affected by this recent outbreak include Riversdale, Nutana, Silverspring and City Park.
+City-wide canopy inspections conducted in 2017 and 2018 found that most susceptible trees have some level of infestation.

 What is the City doing in response to this outbreak?